jrandj/aws-security-specialty/README.md

     * If Lambda cannot perform an action (e.g., write to S3, log to CloudWatch), first check that the Lambda execution role has the correct permissions.
 If EventBridge or some other event source cannot invoke a Lambda function, double check that the Function policy allows it.

-    * Some services have their own resource-based policies which can also impact who or what can access them (e.g. S3 Bucket Policies, Key Policies).
+    * Some services have their own resource-based policies which can also impact who or what can access them (e.g., S3 Bucket Policies, Key Policies).

 ## Data Protection